 Cons:

-- IPX7 waterproofing means it can be rinsed, but it is not submersible.
+- IPX7 waterproofing means it can be rinsed, but it should not be treated as a fully submersible tool unless the maker states otherwise.

 - Battery-powered runtime may not be enough for very large cleaning sessions.